halex5000/launching-darkly-with-a-vue/BLOG.md

 ## The backstory

 Admittedly, I thrashed a little early on.
 I was looking for easy solutions for building, bundling, deployment, and component libraries.
 I'm not much of a designer and I love when I can find tools that accelerate and abstract away problems so I can focus on what I really want to build.
+Here's the story of where I landed and why: